Cognigy/Documentation/docs/ai/empower/llms/overview.md

 ## LLM Fallback (Beta)

-As an alternative to the [default retry mechanism](#retry-mechanism)that is applicable to all models, you can override it for a specific model by using an [LLM fallback](fallback.md).
+As an alternative to the [default retry mechanism](#retry-mechanism) that is applicable to all models, you can override it for a specific model by using an [LLM fallback](fallback.md).
 Create a fallback model to ensure your AI agents continue working if the main model fails.
 Set a threshold for failed requests to trigger the fallback, specify its active duration, and enable notifications.
 Only chat and completion models are supported.